How the sales funnel works

 What metrics should I track at each stage of my sales funnel?

-Track website traffic (awareness), email subscribers and engagement (interest), demo requests or quote inquiries (decision), conversion rate (action), and repeat purchase rate (retention).
+Track website traffic and social reach (awareness), email subscribers and engagement (interest), demo requests or quote enquiries (decision), conversion rate and average order value (action), and repeat purchase rate and CLV (retention).
 These metrics show where prospects progress smoothly and where they drop off.

 Can I skip sales funnel stages for certain customers?

 Yes.
 Real customers often move through stages in different ways.
 Some jump from awareness directly to action through strong referrals or impulse purchases.
 Others loop back through stages multiple times.
-The funnel is a useful, flexible framework.
+The funnel is a useful, flexible framework rather than a rigid rule.

 Disclaimer